Frequently Asked Questions

-In order to ensure that the student has a full understanding of the scope of disability services, you should refer the student to SDS rather than providing accommodations informally.
+In order to ensure that the student has a full understanding of the scope of disability services, you should refer the student to SDS.
 We will help the student use the established procedure for requesting disability services as well as fully explore all of their access issues.

 If a student has an acute temporary condition (e.g., stomach flu, broken arm), you may need to make a temporary arrangement with students to assist in these sudden situations.
 Please continue to refer students with health conditions or disabilities to our office if there is an ongoing need for accommodations.